-The management board of EuroCert Sp. z o.o approves amendments in the Regulation.
+The management board of EuroCert Sp. z o.o approves the Policy.
 Upon an approval, the document receives the valid status indicating the date of entering into force.
 It is published in the repository no later than on the same date.